top of page

-It's impossible to have a conversation about hip hop culture and its aesthetic without mentioning the one and only Dapper Dan.
-Originally Daniel R. Day, the East Harlem-born designer and haberdasher is overwhelmingly credited with introducing high fashion to the hip hop world and the black community at large.
+It's impossible to have a conversation about hip-hop culture and its aesthetic without mentioning the one and only Dapper Dan.
+Originally Daniel R. Day, the East Harlem-born designer and haberdasher is widely credited with introducing high fashion to the hip-hop world and the Black community at large.

 Day was born in 1944, just after the peak of the Harlem Renaissance, when horses and buggies still populated the streets and "white flight" hadn't yet fueled economic havoc in the city.
 Still, Dan's rather large family — he was one of seven children — lived extremely modestly and he became a skilled gambler by the age of 13.